This article will take you step by step through building a gallery. For a short video walk-through, click here.

-With a sweepstakes, a basic entry form is already created for you, placed directly on the the front page.
-However, a gallery won't display an entry form until the user clicks the Submission Button (located at the top of the gallery), which then displays the Entry Form in a popup.
+With a Sweepstakes, a basic entry form is already created for you, placed directly on the the front page.
+However, a Gallery won't display an entry form until the user clicks the Submission Button (located at the top of the gallery), which then displays the Entry Form in a popup.
 Because the Entry Form is not located on the front page as in a Sweepstakes, there is a specific section in the setup for building your Entry Form.

 Note: By using an entry form you have already used in a sweepstakes, you will also be pulling in any data that may have been entered through that entry form already.
 Think of each entry form as a box of data.
-Any data already in that entry form will continue to stay with that entry form, even if it is used in a new promotion.
+Any data already in that entry form will continue to stay with that entry form, even if it is used in a new campaign.

 STEP 3 - Gallery Submission Layout